-Brew yourself a cuppa Joe, or whip yourself up an Irish coffee and learn about the history of one of Ireland's most popular drinks, this October 1, International Coffee Day.
+The month of May is National Inventors Month, so brew yourself a cuppa Joe, or whip yourself up an Irish coffee and learn about the history of one of Ireland's most popular drinks.

 Irish coffee is one of the world’s most popular drinks, yet not that much is known about why and how it became so popular.